Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 James Grey had returned with Sergeant John Fisher, meeting Burke and his wife McDougal on their way up the stairs.
 When all four entered the house and the search in the straw began, it didn’t take long to discover that the body was gone.

-On Sunday morning, 2 November Lieutenant Paterson, together with Seargent John Fisher, visited Knox’s assistant David Paterson at his home in the West Port and accompanied him to Surgeons’ Square in search of Mary’s body.
-She was found, still boxed up in the tea chest.
+On Sunday morning, 2nd November Lieutenant Paterson, together with Seargent John Fisher, visited Knox’s assistant David Paterson at his home in the West Port and accompanied him to Surgeons’ Square in search of Margaret’s body.

 Her naked body doubled up inside.

-Sentencing William Burke, The Murderer
+Sentencing William Burke, The Edinburgh Murderer

-The trial of the murderers caused something of a sensation in Edinburgh that Christmas and on Christmas Day, the Lord Justice-Clerk donned his black cap and passed his sentence
+The trial of the murderers caused something of a sensation in Edinburgh that Christmas and on Christmas Day, the Lord Justice-Clerk donned his black cap and passed his sentence:

 That Burke to be taken to the Tollbooth of Edinburgh and fed on bread and water only, until Wednesday, 28, January, when he was to be taken to the common place of execution in the Lawnmarket and hanged by the neck until dead, after which his body was to be delivered to Professor Monro to be publicly dissected and anatomized

-Burke was executed in front of a large crowd on 28 January 1829.
+Burke was executed in front of a large crowd on 28th January 1829.
 His body was indeed sent for dissection, and can still be seen in the University of Edinburgh’s Anatomy Museum at Teviot Place.

 The rest of Burke is scattered around Edinburgh and its environs, causing just as much of a sensation now as he did back in 1829.